Vantiq/vantiq-extension-sources/extjsdk/README.md

 #### Sending Messages when Vantiq connection drops
-Over the lifetime of a connector, it is possible for the connection between itself and the Vantiq server to drop or get restarted at any point.
-This can be the result of normal network connectivity issues, or can be initiated by the Vantiq server (if, for example, the connector's source configuration is modified, which would trigger a reconnect).
+Over the lifetime of a connector, it is possible for the connection between itself and the Vantiq server to drop or get restarted at any point because of normal network connectivity issues.
+In addition, the Vantiq server may request a reconnection from the connector using the same websocket session, as is the case when the connector's source configuration is modified.
 In these circumstances, the SDK will queue up any messages that would have failed to send while waiting for the connection to get reestablished.
 Once the connection is back up and running, the queue of messages will be flushed and sent to Vantiq.
 The queue will only hold onto 25 such messages to avoid filling up memory if the connection is down for an extended period.

 ### <a name="handler" id="handler"></a>Receiving Messages